Journaling for Mental Health and Personal Growth

 How to Start Journaling

-Let go of judgements, if you're journaling for mental health, you may experience self criticism or feel self conscious.
-Give yourself permission to be free with your journaling – nobody is going to read it but you, and your thoughts and feelings are all valid.
+- Let go of judgement.
+If you're journaling for mental health, you may experience self-criticism or feel self-conscious.
+Give yourself permission to be free with your journaling.
+Nobody is going to read it but you, and your thoughts and feelings are all valid.

-Choose a time when you'll sit down to journal.
-It may be included as part of your morning or evening routine.
+- Choose a time when you'll sit down to journal.
+It may be part of your morning or evening routine.
 Light a candle, or pop some relaxing music on.

-If you're stuck, opt for prompts and set yourself a time limit of a few minutes.
-Take some calming breaths and let go of any beliefs you have around “doing it right”.
+If you're stuck, use prompts and set yourself a timer for a few minutes.
+Take some calming breaths and let go of any beliefs or expectations you have around “doing it right”.

 75 Journal Prompts for Mental Health & Personal Growth